Subcutaneous mite. Subcutaneous mite (skin scabies) - skin diseases - this is interesting - guinea pig nursery "Profik" Water mite

 • - see Jerusalem...

-• - special transparent zones on paper; have a certain shape.
-They, in particular, are supplied with banknotes in order to facilitate authentication ...
+• - special transparent zones on paper; have a certain form.
+In particular, they are supplied banknotes to make authentication easier...

-• - special images visible through the light, placed on paper money to prevent their counterfeiting ...
+• - special images visible in the light, placed on paper money to prevent counterfeiting...

 Economic dictionary

-• - special images visible through the light, placed on paper money to prevent counterfeiting.
+• - special images visible in the light, placed on paper money to prevent counterfeiting.
+See.
 See also: Banknotes ...

 • - ".....